 Who might get Waldenström’s macroglobulinaemia?

 WM is a rare type of lymphoma.
 Fewer than 400 people are diagnosed with WM in the UK each year.
+A WM registry is currently being developed to collect ‘real world’ information about people affected by WM in the UK.

 Most people who develop WM are over 65.
 It affects around twice as many men as women.
 It is more common in white people than black and minority ethnic populations.